 SUP, ‘Tooners?
 The 6 Best SUP Racks for Your Pontoon, Reviewed

-Stand up paddle boarding has become a very popular sport.
+Stand-up paddle boarding (SUP) has become a very popular sport.
 And who doesn't love a good paddle sport?

 You can use it to explore tighter creeks and riverways that a pontoon can't squeeze into.

-Even though SUPs are very narrow and can conveniently fit on your pontoon's deck, it helps to have an exterior mount that can carry your board instead and free up space.
+Even though SUP racks are very narrow and can conveniently fit on your pontoon boat's deck, it helps to have an exterior mount that can carry your board instead and free up space.
 That's the reason why you might've spotted these at local boat shows like I have.

 As a pontoon owner, you're all too well aware of those square railings.
 Everything you hang from them or attach to them has to be square-clamped or square-mounted.

-The same goes for the stand up paddle board racks.
+The same goes for the stand-up paddle board racks for pontoon boats.

 Option #1: SurfStow SUP Rax Paddle Board Mount